 - Cerebral palsy

 Management of language delay involves a referral to speech and language, audiology and the health visitor.
-Referral to safeguarding is required if neglect is a concern.
+A safeguarding referral is required if neglect is a concern.

 Personal and Social Delay